 And don’t forget that understanding how you view money and its purpose is as important as budgeting.
 I invite you to take the freeMoneyLife Indicator assessment at Crown.org to learn more about yourself.
-The questions and answers in this tool will help you uncover hidden challenges that may be keeping you in financial bondage.
 You can change your life, and Crown can help.
 Find the free MoneyLife assessment at Crown.org.

 Why are so many Christians struggling financially?